 During the holidays, most of us are under a lot of stress.
 We have gifts to buy, events to attend or plan, homes to decorate, and things to clean besides the day to day duties of our normal lives, which can already be so stressful.
 Here are some simple things to keep in mind and to do during this time of the year, to possibly reduce some of your stress.
+Once all the shopping is done and the gifts are wrapped and put under the tree, why not look around your house to see what you have an excess of or that you no longer need and start putting them in to bags.
+Take these down to your church, or to an organization such as Value Village.
+You will feel good that you have helped someone else.

 For those who really hate cleaning, hire a cleaning service to clean up after you.